 And it gave you what, the confidence or ability that you can do.
 Yeah.
-Buy or sell, improve the concept or refine your strategy.
+By yourself to improve the concept or refine your strategy.

-And there's a few things that we, we probably thought we were better at than we actually were.
-So structuring investment vehicles, all the compliance that comes with it, accounting, you know, the legals that go and even just into a real estate deal, the legals, you know.
-And so to have people sitting there in house next to us who who were working with us on all of those various different things, was very empowering and made it a lot easier for us to get on with what we're good at, which is, like we say, delivering the business plan.
+And there's a few things that we, we probably thought we were better than we actually were.
+So structuring investment vehicles, all the compliance that comes with that, accounting, you know, the legals that go and even just into a real estate deal, the legals, you know, and so to have people sitting there in house next to us who who were working with us on all of those various different things was very empowering and made it a lot easier for us to get on with what we're good at, which is, like we say, delivering the business plan.

-So you kind of exited that formed Kindred's.
-Talk to me about Kin Rise as a name and what you guys are doing.
-What, you know, seven years in, where's the business at right now?
+So you kind of exited that formed Ken Rise.
+Talk to me about Kin Rise as a name and what you guys are doing work, you know, seven years in.
+Where's the business at right now?

 Yeah.
-So well Kin rises the name is interesting one.
-So like like I've talked about a little bit.
-We're very sickest on, you know, being an outward looking business that's of benefit to the people, individuals, environment, etc..
-And so Kin Rise is a name that came out of a process that we went through with a marketing team.
-And, we chewed over it.
+So well, Ken rises the name is an interesting one.
+Say like like I talked about a little bit.
+We're very focused on, you know, being an outward looking business that's of benefit to the people, individuals, environment, etc..
+And so Ken Rice is a name that came out of a process that we went through with a marketing team and, we chewed over it.

-And we're thinking she was particularly the one lady that really is incredible and had worked in house with Nike, Levi's, and very, very, very clever and thoughtful and challenging course.
-She was asking us questions that we had never thought about, and so she was trying to dig out of us what, what we were all about.
+And we're thinking she was particularly the one lady that really is incredible and had worked in-house with Nike and Levi's very, very clever and thoughtful and challenging course.
+She was asking us questions that we had never thought about, and so she was trying to dig out of us what what we were all about.
 And so she came in one day and she said, right, I've worked it out.

-I've looked in the Bible.
-You were like those.
-And so she connects the old Testament and she found a story of Boaz, which is in the book of Ruth, who was a farmer, a big landowner, who would farm his land in a way that would be of benefit to everybody.
+I've looked in the Bible, you're like Boaz.
+And so she connects the Old Testament.
+And she found the story of Boaz, which is in the book of Ruth, who is a farmer, a big landowner, who would farm his land in a way that would be of benefit to everybody.
 So instead of picking up every single grain or every olive or whatever, he was farming from the ground, if it fell, he would leave it for other people to come and pick it up.

-So it was it.
-And they could glean from his farm.
+So it's a good glean from his farm.
 And so everybody there would benefit.
 He would take plenty of what he wanted, not the maximum.
 So from our perspective, where a business likes to run as a business where we take plenty of profit, not maximum profit necessarily.
 And so and he in the Bible is referred to as being the kinsman redeemer.

-And so Ken came from that.
-And can rise.
-Also on a more simplistic level, Ken is for community and family and so community and family rising.
-Ken writes, felt like a good name for that.
+And so Ken came from that and can rise.
+Also on a more simplistic level, Ken is for community and family, and so community and family rising, can rise up like a good name from that.